BRutan/Cpp/Options/README.md

   * Visual Studio:
     - Create new Visual C++ -> General -> Empty Project.
     - Add all header and source files in File sub-folder to the project (via right click \<Project Name\> -> Add -> Existing Item in the         Solution Explorer window).
-    - Add ONE of the desired test files (in Options super-folder) to the project.
+    - Add ONE of the desired test files (in this folder) to the project.
     - Implement Boost libraries via navigating to Project -> Properties -> VC++ Directories and adding '\<Your Path>\boost_1_64_0'               absolute filepath to the 'Include Directories' area.
     - Click Build -> Build Solution (CTRL-SHIFT-B) then click Debug -> Start Debugging (F5) to run the solution.